Battle of Changanassery: The Vazhappally Pathillathil Pottimar

 The Pathillathil pottimar (10 Brahmin families as the administrator of Vazhappally Maha Siva Temple) were charged with treason because they helped the Thekkumkur' Rajah Aditya Varma Manikandan to escape the Changanassery and resist the march of Marthanda Varma's army by demolishing the Kannanperoor bridge at Vazhappally.
 The Vazhappally Pottimar initially deterred the Travancore army by the fate of the Thekkumkur Rajah and they did not expect Marthanda Varma to kill Brahmins who is the administrator of Vazhappally Maha Siva Temple.

 Most of the male members of the Brahmins family were either killed or exiled after sufficient evidence of conspiracy and murder was procured.
 Their houses were dug up (Kulamthondal - കുളംതോണ്ടൽ - a common punishment of the time) and all their assets and armies seized by the victorious Marthanda Varma.
 At the beginning of the 20th century, only one family was left in the Vazhappally Gramam from Pathillathil Pottimar.

 Aftermath

 After the battle, Marthanda Varma arrived at Changanassery.
-Many of the Nair nobles and chiefs called Karthavu, Kaimal, Elayadam and Panicker of the Thekkumkoor, as well as those of Ambalapuzha and Vadakumkoor presented themselves before the victorious Marthanda Varma at Changanasserry and acknowledging his sovereignty, paid homage with large nuzzers.
+Many of the Nair nobles and chiefs called Karthavu, Kaimal, Elayadam and Panicker of the Thekkumkoor, as well as those of Ambalapuzha and Vadakkumkur presented themselves before the victorious Marthanda Varma at Changanasserry and acknowledging his sovereignty, paid homage with large nuzzers.
 Ramayya marched to the north, and after fortifying the positions between Thekkumkoor and Vadakkumkoor from Kumarakam to the east up to the hills at Koondoor, marched towards the north to settle the northern boundary, which was extended to the southern bank of the Periyar which runs to the west by Aluva.
 All the country south of the Dutch possessions at Kodungalloor thus became the Travancore Maha Raja's dominions.
 Marthanda Varma thus extended his country from Kanyakumari to Periyar, and brought all the Rajas, petty chiefs, and nobles into subjection.